TritonDataCenter/manta/docs/user-guide/storage-reference.md

 # Objects

-Objects are the primary entity you store in Joyent Manta Storage Service.
+Objects are the primary entity you store in Manta Storage Service.
 Objects can be of any size, including zero bytes.
 Objects consist of your raw, uninterpreted data, as well as the metadata (HTTP headers) returned when you retrieve an object.